SameeraGurusinghe/covid19-report/README.md

 After successfully running this application, you are redirected to the COVID-19 STAT REPORT page.
 On this page, you can see the updated COVID-19 situation in Sri Lanka.

 There is a page called "Help & Guide," and any user (without login) can see useful information regarding COVID-19.
 You can create an account in this application, which paves the way to adding your own help guide to the main "Help & Guides" page.

+#### Note
+- The first time you run the application, there is no data in the "Help & Guides" page.
+So, you need to perform the following:

 - To add a new help guide, first you should register or log in to the application, and on the main 'HELP & GUIDE' page, a button (Add Help Guide) will be visible.
 Click on the "Add Help Guide" button.
 - Then you will be redirected to a form.